hdShang/arxiv-daily/docs/cs-CV/2025-10-18/papers/251016457v1-navq-learning-a-q-model-for-foresighted-vision-and-language-navigati.md

 ---
 layout: default
-title: NavQ: Learning a Q-Model for Foresighted Vision-and-Language Navigation
+title: "NavQ: Learning a Q-Model for Foresighted Vision-and-Language Navigation"
 ---

 # NavQ: Learning a Q-Model for Foresighted Vision-and-Language Navigation